eleus-apon/Learning_PostgreSQL/README.md

 When creating a database, common sense dictates that we use separate tables for different types of entities.
 Some examples are: customers, orders, items, messages etc...
 But we also need to have relationships between these tables.
 For instance, customers make orders, and orders contain items.
 These relationships need to be represented in the database.
 Also, when fetching data with SQL, we need to use certain types of JOIN queries to get what we need.

 There are several types of database relationships are as follows:
-- One to One Relationships
+- One to One Relationships:
 In a one-to-one relationship, one record in a table is associated with one and only one record in another table.
 For example, in a school database, each student has only one student ID, and each student ID is assigned to only one person.
 ![relational 07 03 2](https://user-images.githubusercontent.com/35254833/90256520-afc2d300-de67-11ea-934b-4563c04a2340.png)

-- One to Many and Many to One Relationships
+- One to Many and Many to One Relationships:
 In a one-to-many relationship, one record in a table can be associated with one or more records in another table.
 For example, each customer can have many sales orders.
 ![relational 07 04 2](https://user-images.githubusercontent.com/35254833/90256641-d254ec00-de67-11ea-8cfc-a75b2b07358c.png)

-- Many to Many Relationships
+- Many to Many Relationships:
 A many-to-many relationship occurs when multiple records in a table are associated with multiple records in another table.
 For example, a many-to-many relationship exists between customers and products: customers can purchase various products, and products can be purchased by many customers.
 Relational database systems usually don't allow you to implement a direct many-to-many relationship between two tables.
 Consider the example of keeping track of invoices.
 If there were many invoices with the same invoice number and one of your customers inquired about that invoice number, you wouldn't know which number they were referring to.
 This is one reason for assigning a unique value to each invoice.

-- Self Referencing Relationships
+- Self Referencing Relationships:
 This is used when a table needs to have a relationship with itself.
 For example, let's say you have a referral program.
 Customers can refer other customers to your shopping website.

 # PostgreSQL JOINS